Star Wars Ignites Darth Revan's Live-Action Debut Hopes With Official New Photo

 Lucasfilm

 For example, at the top of the left side, the hooded Darth Malgus was also included.
-He comes from Star Wars: The Old Republic, another video game set in that era, which fans think is particularly interesting, largely due to its cinematic trailers, some of which showcase Malgus.
+He comes from Star Wars: The Old Republic, another video game set in that era.
+Fans find it particularly interesting, largely because of its cinematic trailers, some of which showcase Malgus.

 Lana Beniko on Star Wars' May 4 poster.